Zsuark/zsuark.github.io/_posts/2018-02-08-authentication-review.md

 - [SPA best practices](https://stackoverflow.com/questions/20963273/spa-best-practices-for-authentication-and-session-management)
 - [Google Mobile App Best Practises](https://developers.google.com/identity/work/saas-mobile-apps)

 # That is all...

-..for the moment.
-Except also check out the [quick review of databases that I have been doing](/architecture/2018/02/08/database-and-graph-theory-review/) this week.
+..for the moment &mdash; except also check out the [quick review of databases](/architecture/2018/02/08/database-and-graph-theory-review/) that I have been doing this week.